AplaProject/apla-docs-en/introduction/api2.rst

 * *[ecosystem]* - ecosystem ID.
 If not specified, the command will work with the first ecosystem.
 * *[expire]* - lifetime of the JWT token in seconds (36000 by default).
 * *[pubkey]* - public hex key.
-If the blockchain already stores a key, then the wallet number should be passed with the *wallet* parameter.
+If the blockchain already stores a key, then the wallet number should be passed with the *key_id* parameter.
-* *[wallet]* - wallet in numerical or XXXX-...-XXXX format.
+* *[key_id]* - wallet in numerical or XXXX-...-XXXX format.
 Use this in cases where the public key is already stored in the blockchain.
 Can't be used together with *pubkey*.
 * *signature* - a uid signature received though getuid hex.

 Response